format> composing pairs, the

 Now reselect "Mask Only" and drag the left edge out across the left frame (and settle the mask).

 I'm using 2x ("200%") magnification here to move the bottom edge of the mask up just into the left frame image area.
 (Be careful to move the bottom mask edge --not the whole mask.)

 Having used that medicine dropper "color picker" to place the "card" color into the active painting frame (bottom left most area of this image), I next set the mask select to "outside" (using PPub-3.1) and began painting over those frame/image areas that are outside of the mask.

 And here I've just about finished up with this step.

 But there's another problem --which should be apparent to an experienced stereographer's eyes --simply by trying to view this stereo pair.
 Even without viewing them --as is plain from the last detail we examined and the one circled here, there's more near image area at the left edge of the left frame --than at the left edge of the right frame.
 Also: there's more near image area at the right edge of the right frame than at the right edge of the left frame.

-define how far away the "stereo window" appears, need to be adjusted. (see
+lines --which define how far away the "stereo window" appears, need to

-"A Stereo Glossary" for this term and anything else which is unfamiliar
+be adjusted. (see "A Stereo Glossary" for this term and anything else which

 An easy way to fix this problem is to place a mask over the pair --such that it cuts off the outside edges equally --and just as much as you need in order to "nick" into nearby image details --more of which can be seen in the other frame.